connor-bechthold/leetcode3.0/heaps/kth-largest-element-in-a-stream(E).md

 - Space complexity: $O(N)$, since our heap is of length N initiallyt
 <!-- Add your space complexity here, e.g. $$O(n)$$ -->

+Note that alternatively we could use quick select to achieve $O(n)$ time, which is what I did in kth-largest-element-in-array

 # Code
 ```python3
 class KthLargest: